Australia’s Heartland Gets a Makeover as The Block Turns 21

 Phil “Gus” Gould sits down with Mat Thompson every week to give a sermon like no other on the greatest game of all.

-QUEENSLANDER – The Sunshine State’s favourite sons, Wally “The King” Lewis and Darren Lockyer, give their Maroon-coloured preview of how the Queenslanders are shaping up for Origin II with 9News reporter Adam Jackson.
+QUEENSLANDER – The Sunshine State’s favourite sons, Wally “The King” Lewis and Darren Lockyer, give their Maroon-coloured preview of how the Queenslanders are shaping up for Origin III with 9News reporter Adam Jackson.
 Available on 9Now and YouTube.

 THE BILLY SLATER PODCAST – ORIGIN SPECIAL FROM MAROONS TEAM CAMP

-Get the hot take from the greatest fullback ever to play the game, Queensland coach Billy Slater, hosted by Peter Psaltis.
-Listen here.
+Get the hot take from the greatest fullback ever to play the game, Queensland coach Billy Slater, hosted by Peter PsaltisListen here.

-STATE OF ORIGIN II
+STATE OF ORIGIN III: THE DECIDER

 EXCLUSIVE, LIVE AND FREE ON NINE